Overview

 enabled(default) - Suppressions are available through the repository and are applied immediately once selected. -

-requireApproval- If this option is selected, a Developer can mark Security Findings for Suppressions and wait for an Approver to Approve / Reject the action (to learn more about this option, navigate to our Suppression Requests for SAST in SCMs documentation). -
+requireApproval- If this option is selected, a Developer can mark Security Findings for Suppressions and wait for an Approver to Approve / Reject the action (to learn more about this option, navigate to the Mend Platform Approval/Rejection Process section). -

 disabled- Suppressions are not available through the repository scans.